Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/ms-hmi.rst

 .. note::
     MotoSuiveurHMI is not part of standard MotoSuiveur equipment and can be ordered additionally.
+    MSHMI can be added/ordered in any stage of project.

 MSHMI Touch Screen Operations
 =============================
 ..
 Important::
-   Presented MSHMI description is for firmware version 1.3.5 for MSCD controller!
+   Presented MSHMI operations are for firmware version 1.3.5 for MSCD controller!

 .. note::
- The functions of MSHMI presented above are organized in screens.
+ The functions of MSHMI are organized in screens.
- Each screen has a set of functions and/ or indicators and a button to return to the previous screen (one level up).
+ Each screen has a set of functions and/or indicators and a *Return* button for redirection to the previous screen (one level up).

 .. _Menu Screen Components:
 .. figure:: ../../_img/HMI/HMI-tree.PNG